 2026 March Madness bracket: Sweet 16 picks, NCAA Tournament predictions by elite college basketball expert

-SportsLine expert Thomas Casale is 89-53 (+2968) on his college basketball picks and has locked in his Sweet 16 bracket predictions for 2026 March Madness
+SportsLine expert Thomas Casale has locked in his Sweet 16 bracket predictions for March Madness 2026

-The 2026 Sweet 16 bracket is now set, and there's a decent amount of chalk with seven out of eight top-two seeds advancing.
-No. 1 Florida, which fell to Iowa in the second round, is the one exception.
-No. 3 seeds, however, did not fare as well with a couple of SEC teams disrupting 2026 NCAA Tournament brackets.
-No. 6 Tennessee knocked off No. 3 Virginia to advance to its fourth straight Sweet 16.
-No. 11 Texas, meanwhile, took out No. 3 Gonzaga as the Longhorns became the sixth program to go from the First Four to at least the Sweet 16.
+It's been 26 years since a Big Ten team last won a national championship.
+That could change as six Big Ten schools have reached the 2026 March Madness Sweet 16 bracket.
+The Big Ten entered the NCAA Tournament 2026 with nine schools and still has Michigan, Purdue, Michigan State, Illinois, Nebraska and Iowa standing.
+The league has done a number on the competition, going 13-3 through the first two rounds of the tournament.

-What March Madness upsets could be in store on the second weekend, and which top seeds have the best chance to make it to Indianapolis for the Final Four?
+At least one of those schools is guaranteed to reach the Elite 8 as Iowa faces Nebraska in a South Region matchup on Thursday.
+The ninth-seeded Hawkeyes and fourth-seeded Cornhuskers split a pair of regular-season games this year, each team winning on their home court.
+Now they face off at a neutral site.
+Who should you back with your March Madness predictions?
 Before locking in any NCAA Tournament picks or filling out your March Madness bracket 2026, be sure to see the 2026 Sweet 16 picks from top expert Thomas Casale.

-A frequent guest on national radio and TV shows to discuss college sports, Casale started playing football sheets at 8 years old when his dad was the local bookie.
-He's been betting -- and winning -- for more than 30 years.
-Tom sets his own lines for each game, then looks at the metrics to see where he can find an edge in the number.
-Over the past three college basketball seasons, Tom is 402-247 (62%) -- all publicly documented.
-He joined SportsLine in early 2024 and has gone 89-53 in college basketball.
+Casale, a veteran college basketball expert with decades of experience, joined SportsLine in early 2024 and went on an 89-53 roll on his college basketball picks.
+More recently, he's 34-25 on his CBB picks entering the Sweet 16.

-Now, with the 2026 NCAA bracket revealed, Casale is predicting matchups for the Sweet 16 and the remainder of the NCAA Tournament.
+Now, with the 2026 NCAA bracket updated heading into the Sweet 16, Casale is predicting matchups for the Sweet 16 and the remainder of the NCAA Tournament.
 You can only see them over at SportsLine.

 Top 2026 March Madness Sweet 16 picks

 One of the Sweet 16 picks that Casale likes is No. 1 Michigan easily handling No. 4 Alabama on Friday at 7:35 p.m.
 ET in Chicago.
-The Tide might have benefited from a fortunate draw in the first two rounds.
-They got by Hofstra with no problem and then faced Texas Tech without star JT Toppin (knee).
+The Wolverines are explosive on offense, but play solid defense as well.
+Besides averaging 87.4 points per game, ninth-best in the nation, they also have the fourth-best point differential at plus-17.8.
+Although the Crimson Tide average a nation-high 91.6 points per game, they also give up points - lots of them.
+Alabama has given up 82.5 points per game, which ranks No. 351 nationally.
+Against the Wolverines, that spells big trouble.

-Now the Tide, who likely won't have second-leading scorer Aden Holloway (suspension) again this week, face arguably the most well-rounded team in the nation.
-The Wolverines play elite defense, but also have the offense to match and exceed Alabama's high-volume offensive approach.
+Michigan has a balanced offensive attack with eight players averaging 7.1 points or more.
+Senior forward Yaxel Lendeborg leads the Wolverines, averaging 14.7 points, 6.9 rebounds, 3.2 assists, 1.3 blocks and 1.1 steals in 30.2 minutes.
+To make matters worse for Alabama, it will be without its second-leading scorer in Aden Holloway (suspension).
 "This is the game where Alabama will really miss Holloway," Casale told SportsLine.
 "The Tide will likely need to score 90+ to win and I don't think they have the horses without Holloway.
 Michigan tops 100 and pulls away for an easy win."
 You can see the rest of Casale's 2026 NCAA bracket picks here.

 How to make 2026 NCAA bracket predictions